 The woman turned toward the attendant while she spoke.

 “You sure we didn’t pay already?

 The attendant responded dismissively.
 “Lemme check.”
-She tapped the touch-screen in front of her, and lowered her glasses while peering at its display.
+Tapping the touch-screen in front of her she lowered her glasses.
+Peering at its display.
 “Says here; it ain’t paid.”

 “Why isn’t that part of the reservation fee?
 We paid the reservation fee, didn’t we?”

 “Yup, reservation fee’s paid.”
 She spoke matter-of-factly.
 “You don’t have to pay the registration fee if you don’t wanna camp.”